*

 Contact Process

-• Part of the manufacture of sulphuric acid from: (all the details)
+• Part of the manufacture of sulfuric acid from: (Full details of Contact Process)

 • S(s) + O2 (g) ==> SO2 (g), * 2SO2 (g) + O2 (g) ==> 2SO3 (g),